English is widely spoken in the Cook Islands.

 Medical and dental services are available on the populous islands.
-Rarotonga Hospital is open 24 hours and located in Black Rock, phone (682) 22664.
+Rarotonga Hospital is open 24 hours.
 Nominal consultation and attendance fees apply for all non-Cook Islanders.

 For Your Comfort & Safety

 There are no poisonous animals to be found in the Cook Islands.
-Centipedes, wasps and stonefish can cause a localised reaction.
 Mosquito repellent and sunscreen is highly advisable.
-Important: wearing of reef shoes/flippers will minimise the risk of encountering stonefish on rare occasion within sheltered, warm and silty lagoon waters.
+Important: wearing of reef shoes/flippers will minimise the risk of encountering stonefish on rare occasion within sheltered, warm lagoon waters.

-Communication within Rarotonga are modern and widely available for telephone, internet and postal services.
-Cyber cafes and WIFI hotspots are located within the main villages of Rarotonga and Aitutaki, and especially near major resorts and visitor accommodation.
-Telecom phone and internet cards can be purchased at the Telecom Centres in Rarotonga and Aitutaki, and also from larger stores around Rarotonga.
+Communication within Rarotonga is modern and widely available for telephone, internet and postal services.
+Cyber cafes and Wi-Fi hotspots are located within the main villages.

-In order to respect local customs and culture, it is expected to avoid wearing skimpy attire in public places.
-IT is widely acceptable to wear swimwear in suitable areas such as at the beach, by the pool or relaxing around designated beachfront areas of the resort.
+It is expected to avoid wearing skimpy attire in public places.
+Swimwear in suitable areas such as at the beach, by the pool or relaxing around designated beachfront areas of the resort is acceptable.
 Informal wear can comfortably be worn on most occasions, however church attendance requires a more modest dress sense.